codedragon/code_reviews/slides.md

-Once upon a time, developers troubleshot without the benefit of a search engine Use all the tools available to you
+##Once upon a time, developers shot trouble without the benefit of a search engine
+Use all the tools available to you

-Always suspect your own code first
+##Always suspect your own code first

-What if I just have a failing test?
+##What if I just have a failing test?